-- A commitment to hold a minimum of 70% of the assets aligned with E&S characteristics and within these assets, the Fund commits to hold a minimum of 10% of those assets that meet abrdn's methodology for determining Sustainable Investments. - A commitment to apply binary exclusions to exclude the particular areas of investment related to the UN Global Compact, Controversial Weapons, Tobacco Manufacturing and Thermal Coal. - A commitment to exclude the ESG laggards as identified via the relevant ESG assessment criteria deployed for that investment.
+- A commitment to hold a minimum of 70% of the assets aligned with E/S characteristics and within these assets, to hold a minimum of 10% of assets that meet abrdn's methodology for determining Sustainable Investments. - A commitment to exclude at least the bottom 5% of issuers with an ESG House Score that are in the ESG comparator universe. - A commitment to exclude any issuer where an analyst's governance assessment drives the overall ESG Risk Rating to be assigned as High. - A portfolio carbon intensity target lower than the ESG comparator.